Notice

 Fireworks

 A permit is required to hold a commercial fireworks display in Whistler.
-Only professionally-launched fireworks are permitted for commercial events.
-Consumer fireworks are not permitted in Whistler when the Fire Danger Rating is High or Extreme.
+Only professionally launched fireworks are permitted for commercial events.
+Fireworks are not permitted in Whistler when the Fire Danger Rating is High or Extreme, punishable by a fine up to $10,000.

 Yard waste burning not permitted

-Yard waste cannot be burned in Whistler.
-Non-commercial yard waste may be dropped off at Function Junction Depot, free of charge, from April to November.
+Yard waste cannot be burned in Whistler at any time.
+Non-commercial yard waste be dropped off at Function Junction Depot, free of charge, from April to November.
 Find out more about free yard waste drop off.

 You can also participate in our FireSmart Program.